ZigZag (magazine): History

 It was edited by Pete Frame for the first 29 issues, up to February 1973.
 Frame later said: "None of the English music papers wrote about the music I liked.
 They all concentrated on popular acts, but I was interested in the Underground scene.
 So I decided to start a magazine for people who liked the same kind of music I did.
 I called it Zigzag after the Captain Beefheart track "Zigzag Wanderer" and also the cigarette papers, which were used for rolling joints."

 Pete Frame's "rock family trees" first appeared in ZigZag.
 Very basic examples appeared in issue #14 The Byrds (August 1970) and issue #17 John Mayall (Dec 1970 – Jan 1971).
 The first "rock family tree" to be presented in the format that Frame would become well known for was in issue #21 Al Kooper (July 1971).

 John Tobler joined immediately after the start-up and wrote for ZigZag from issue #2 onwards under the name John HT (his full name being John Hugen-Tobler).
 He wrote under the name John Tobler from issue #16 (October 1970) onwards.

-After dying a first time, the magazine was taken over by Tony Stratton-Smith, founder of Charisma Records, and became a regular monthly from January 1974 with even some colour inside.

-Stratton-Smith also financed The Amazing ZigZag Concert on 28 April 1974, to celebrate the magazine's fifth birthday.
+After dying a first time, the magazine was taken over by Tony Stratton Smith, founder of Charisma Records, and became a regular monthly from January 1974 with even some colour inside.
+Smith also financed The Amazing ZigZag Concert on 28 April 1974, to celebrate the magazine's fifth birthday.
 Issues #30 (March 1973) to #40 (April 1974) were edited by Connor McKnight, with Andy Childs becoming editor from issue #42 (June 1974) for about 18 months.
 Andy Childs originally had his own fanzine, Fat Angel.